sizeofvoid/libopeninput/doc/user/lua-plugins.rst

 --------------------------------------------------------------------------------

 Lua plugins sit effectively below libinput and the API is not a representation of the libinput API.
+Plugins modify the evdev event stream received from the kernel.

+.. graphviz:: plugin-stack.gv

-The API revolves around two types:
-``libinput`` and ``EvdevDevice``.
-The former is used to register a plugin from a script, the latter represents one device that is present in the system (but may not have yet been added by libinput).
+The API revolves around two types: ``libinput`` and ``EvdevDevice``.
+The ``libinput`` type is used to register a plugin from a script, the ``EvdevDevice`` represents one device that is present in the system (but may not have yet been added by libinput).

 Typically a script does the following steps:

-- register with libinput via ``libinput:register(version)``
+- register with libinput via ``libinput:register({versions})``
 - connect to the ``"new-evdev-device"`` event
 - receive an ``EvdevDevice`` object in the ``"new-evdev-device"`` callback